AmraniCh/ajax-router/README.md

 composer require amranich/ajax-dispatcher
 ```

-Otherwise you can download the repo and include the classes in the `src` folder to your application.
+Otherwise, you can download the repo and include the classes in the `src` folder to your application.

 ## Basic usage